✅ Data verified against EFSA assessments & EU Regulation (EC) No 1333/2008 as of March 2026.

 While the EFSA has approved these for use, modern nutritional science and independent toxicologists frequently raise concerns about the cumulative exposure to these specific synthetic additives.

-• E211 (Sodium Benzoate): A preservative that, when combined with Vitamin C (E300) in acidic conditions, can form trace amounts of benzene, a known carcinogen.
+- A preservative that, when combined with Vitamin C (E300) in acidic conditions (e.g. fizzy drinks), can form trace amounts of benzene — a known human carcinogen classified by IARC as Group 1.

-• E250 (Sodium Nitrite): Used to cure processed meats (bacon, hot dogs).
-In the digestive tract, it can form nitrosamines, which the WHO classifies as carcinogenic.
+- Used to cure processed meats (bacon, hot dogs).
+In the digestive tract it can form nitrosamines, which the WHO classifies as Group 1 carcinogens.

 The 2026 Focus: Emulsifiers and the Gut Microbiome